sfu-db/dataprep/docs/source/user_guide/connector/DC_Spotify_tut.rst

 Overview
 ========

-Connector is a component in the dataprep library that aims to simplify the data access by providing a standard API set.
+Connector is a component in the DataPrep library that aims to simplify the data access by providing a standard API set.
 The goal is to help the users skip the complex API configuration.
 In this tutorial, we illustrate how to use connector library with Spotify.

 Preprocessing
 ================
-If you haven't installed dataprep, run command pip install dataprep or execute the following cell.
+If you haven't installed DataPrep, run command pip install dataprep or execute the following cell.

 ::